pat-earl/faculty-page/src/teaching/2021-2022/135-comp-sci-1/firstday.md

 The standard [University Grading Policy](http://app.kutztown.edu/policyregister/Policy/ACA-048) will be used to calculate your final letter grade.

-*NOTE: Even though the university uses the 4.0 GPA scale in it's policy, grades will be displayed and reported on a typical 100 point scale.*

 **Class Participation:**
 : Grade is based off regular class attendance and participation in discussions.

-**Exams/Quizzes:**

-: Exams and Quizzes times will be announced during class and must be taken during their scheduled time/location.
-Students who are unable to take the exam or quiz at the scheduled time for university approved reasons, **must do their best to contact the instructor beforehand**.
+**Exams:**

+: There will be two exams in addition to the final exam throughout the semester.
+Exams will be announced ahead of time during class.
+The Final Exam will be held the Saturday before Finals Week.
+More information will be given towards the end of the semester.
-Missed exams/quizzes will be handled on a case-by-case basis.
+: Missed exams/quizzes will be handled on a case-by-case basis.
 For a list of approved reasons review the *Class Absence* section from the [Class Attendance](http://app.kutztown.edu/policyregister/Policy/ACA-016) University policy.

 **Homework (Assignments/Projects):**
 : This policy is adopted from this [first day handout](https://csit.kutztown.edu/~schwesin/fall20/csc223/syllabus.html).